caetanovini/DataPipelineCase/README.md

 │   │       └── data_pipeline_dag.py  # DAG to orchestrate the data pipeline
 │
 ```

+The main goal of this project is to run the `main.py` script, which will set up and execute the entire data pipeline.
+Below is an overview of how the code is structured and how it works.
+The execution of the pipeline begins with the `main.py` file.
+This script performs the following tasks:

+a. **Install Dependencies**: It first ensures that all the necessary dependencies are installed.
+If they are not already installed, it will use the `install_dependencies.py` script to automatically install the required packages, such as **PySpark**, **Apache Airflow**, and other Python libraries.

+b. **Airflow Environment Setup**: After installing dependencies, it configures the Apache Airflow environment.
+This includes setting up the necessary configurations, initializing the Airflow database, and ensuring that all Airflow components are ready to run.

+c. **Start Airflow Scheduler and Web Server**: The script will also start the **Airflow Scheduler** and **Web Server** to allow you to monitor and manage the execution of tasks.

+d. **Execute the DAG**: After setting up Airflow, it will trigger the execution of the **DAG** (Directed Acyclic Graph), which contains the tasks for extracting, transforming, and loading the data.
 ## 6. How to Build the Environment and Run the Code 🛠️

 ### a.
 Create a Virtual Environment 🐍